iorchard/burrito_docs/source/install/install_powerflex_single_pfmp_node.rst

     $ ./run.sh burrito

-After you installed all, go to PFMP dashboard again and you can see some activities in dashboard.
+After you've installed all, go back to the PFMP dashboard and you can see some activity on the dashboard.

 .. image:: ../_static/images/powerflex/dashboard2.png
    :width: 1200